-In 2017 alone, Trend Micro reported that over 85% of their 66.4 billion blocked email threats contained malicious content.
+In 2021, Trend Micro reported that phishing attempts nearly doubled since the previous year.
 If employees could potentially be the weakest link in your security strategy, then the best way to avoid attacks is to train users about phishing – and that comes down to having the right tools in place.

 KnowBe4 is a tool that helps users distinguish between legitimate and phishing emails by introducing them to simulated phishing content and monitoring their behavior.
 Based on the actions that users take, training can be provided when awareness is needed.
 Phishing training should be a part of your cybersecurity business plan.
 Let’s look at how KnowBe4 tests your employees’ awareness of possible security threats.

 The most common threat to a company’s digital security is phishing.
 How do you know where your company is vulnerable?
 By creating campaigns in KnowBe4 you can send phishing emails to your employees to test how they react.
 Various settings to be configured per campaign and then scheduled either on a one-time or recurring basis.
 You can:

 - Create a new campaign and define the who, what, when and how settings.

 - Choose an existing template from the large collection KnowBe4 offers or create your own.